-- Emitter discharge measurements made in three areas representing the cleanest, average and dirtiest parts of the system assess emitter performance and variability - Station by station emitter discharge tests determine station specific application intensities - Pressure sampling determines if the system is within the working pressure range specified by the emitter manufacturer and enables calculation of the pressure:flow relationship.
+- Emitter discharge measurements are made in three areas representing the typical pressure variations across a lateral block to assess emitter performance and variability.
+Due to deposition of sediment at different flow rates these may also represent the cleanest, average and dirtiest parts of the system. - Station by station emitter discharge tests determine station specific application intensities, uniformity and depths. - Pressure sampling determines if the system is within the working pressure range specified by the system designer which will be based on the emitter manufacturer specifications.

-- 1. Prepare a map of the system recording the headworks, mainline, take-off points, sub-mains, manifolds and laterals - 2.
+- Prepare a site map, or annotate a copy of the as built drawings of the system, recording the headworks, mainline, take-off points, sub-mains, manifolds and laterals - 2.
 Mark location of pressure regulators, flush valves and positions where tests are to be conducted (see example Figure 3.1)